ptc-iot-sharing/ThingworxVSCodeProject/README.md

 Deployment to Thingworx is part of the build process as explained above.
 Alternatively, you can manually install the extension that is generated in the zip folder in the root of the project.

 # Recent Changes

+## 3 Apr 2020

+ - Added support for importing declarations from Thingworx

 ## 2 Apr 2020